LuizF6856/ProjectONE/README.md

 ## Installation

-if[available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `projectone` to yout list of dependencies in `mix.exs`:
+if [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `projectone` to yout list of dependencies in `mix.exs`:

 ```elixir